 How are Challenges generated?

-The first set of challenges has been defined in shorter workshops with city representatives as key stakeholders.
-For the second half of 2022, more in-depth problem-storming workshops are planned, targeted at a broad set of stakeholders.
-All challenges are published on https://innobooster.org (powered by HYPE).
+The first set of challenges in 2022 has been defined in shorter workshops with city representatives as key stakeholders and in more in-depth problem-storming workshops with a broad set of stakeholders.
+The current set of challenges are based on a futures literacy process.
+All challenges are published on https://innobooster.org.